jpace/glark/README.md

     red
-    black on yellow                    (the default for patterns) reverse bold                       (the default for file names) green on white
+    black on yellow                    (the default for patterns) bold                               (the default for file names)
+    green on white
+    AE22D9
+    f2331a on 2a3f44
-    bold underline red on cyan
+    bold underline red on 88a72d

 By default text is highlighted as black on yellow.
-File names are written in reversed bold text.
+File names are written in bold.

 ## EXAMPLES